 With many new technologies, insurance coverage is developed over time as payers learn about the technology and see positive outcomes and demand from physicians.
-While the Hummingbird device is not always covered, the actual ear tube placement procedure is almost always covered by insurance.
-As the Hummingbird procedure is performed in-office, any out-of-pocket costs for the device typically result in a significant cost reduction as compared to traditional ear tube surgery.
+In-office ear tube procedures that require an ear tube insertion device, like the Hummingbird device, have incremental device and practice expenses that may not be covered or paid by all insurance companies.
+However, since the Hummingbird procedure is performed in-office, patients may experience reduced out-of-pocket costs compared to OR-based ear tube surgery, even when considering the additional expenses for the Hummingbird device and other physician practice costs.5

-Traditional Ear Tube Surgery
+OR-Based Ear Tube Surgery